rnzaws/ecs_poc/README.md

 | /var/log/ecs/ecs-init.log   | Log information for the container service |
 | /var/log/ecs/audit.log      | Audit information about credentials provided to tasks via IAM roles |

+### Task Logging

+A best practice for logging in containers or applications is to simply configure log libraries to write to [STDOUT](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_.28stdout.29).
+By allowing an application write diretly to STDOUT, you decouple your log storage from your application, which creates more freedom for in routing/processing.

+With ECS, you can [configure your tasks to use the awslogs log driver](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html) to centralize your logging in CloudWatch Logs.

 ---

 ## Network